-Course Code Course Name Category L Т P Credit CORE: HUMAN RESOURCE 196HA2A2CC MANAGEMENT AND INDUSTRIAL CORE 4 4 RELATIONS
+Course Code Course Name Category L Т P Credit 206HA2A2CC HUMAN RESOURCE MANAGEMENT AND INDUSTRIAL RELATIONS CORE 4 1 • 4

-- To learn the Human Resource functions and trends in the changing environment of Human Resource Management - To understand the recruitment, placement, training and development process of Human Resource Management in the Healthcare Industry - To understand the general aspects of employee welfare acts and to inculcate the performance appraisal system
+- the Human Resource functions and trends in the changing environment of Human Resource Management - the recruitment, placement, training and development process of Human Resource Management in the Healthcare Industry - the general aspects of employee welfare acts and to inculcate the performance appraisal system

-CO Number CO Statement Knowledge Level CO1 To demonstrate the concepts of HR on the nature, importance and functional skills of Human Resource Management among the healthcare personnel.
-K4 CO2 CO2 To understand the functional regions of demand and supply forecast used for HR management and to built skill on familiar job terminologies.
-CO3 To understand the importance of recruitment, placement, training and development process of Human Resource Management in the Healthcare Industry in a strategic manner.
-K5 CO4 To assess various employee welfare acts and to implement the skill based concepts to current healthcare industrial setup CO5 To measure, improve and inculcate the different types of performance appraisal strategies used in the healthcare industries.
-K5, K6
+CO Number CO Statement Knowledge Level CO1 Demonstrate the concepts of HR on the nature, importance and functional skills of Human Resource Management among the healthcare personnel.
+K4 CO2 Understand the functional regions of demand and supply forecast used for HR management and to built skill on familiar job terminologies.
+K4 CO3 Understand the importance of recruitment, placement, training and development process of Human Resource Management in the Healthcare Industry in a strategic manner.
+K5 CO4 Assess various employee welfare acts and to implement the skill based concepts to current healthcare industrial setup.
+K5 CO5 Measure, improve and inculcate the different types of performance appraisal strategies used in the healthcare industries.
+K6